Free shipping for orders over £50. Save 15% on your first order with code WELCOME

 Utilising Pads

 A wide range of products are available to aid in managing incontinence, offering solutions for various needs and levels of severity.
-From absorbent continence pads to incontinence pants and adult nappies, these products are designed to manage incontinence while preserving dignity and independence.
+From absorbent large incontinence pads to incontinence pants and adult nappies, these products are designed to manage incontinence while preserving dignity and independence.
 Consulting with healthcare professionals can help determine the most suitable products, ensuring effective management of the condition.

 Recognising When to Seek Medical Advice